 What is a Burn-In Test?

-It is a sad but hoary truth that all things wither down and decay, that they are imperfect, fallible, and therefore liable to wear down, break, or malfunction in any of a myriad of ways.
+It is a bitter truth that all things wither down and decay, are imperfect, fallible, and therefore liable to wear down, break, or malfunction in a myriad of ways.
 Knowing this, many companies subject their products to rigorous testing regimens long before those products ever hit the shelves.
 By anticipating the kinds of stresses that their merchandise is likely to encounter in the ordinary course of use — or even by subjecting it to greater-than-normal stresses — companies can extend the lives of their products, decrease average maintenance or replacement costs and generally improve quality.
 It’s all part and parcel of building a better mousetrap.

 But what if what you seek to build is a tad more intricate than a mousetrap?
 What if it’s an advanced CPU studded with millions, or even billions, of microscopic semiconductors, or an LCD computer monitor or TV screen meant to treat its users to only the clearest and most vivid of displays?